HDCong/ProjectOOP/README.md

 # ProjectOOP
-Final Project - Making a game - Road crossing\n
+Final Project - Making a game - Road crossing.
 Using thread